 Monopoly power is not a central issue under the AML when establishing private monopolisation or unfair trade practices.
 However, a market share of over 50 per cent is generally considered by the JFTC in setting its enforcement priorities.
-The Exclusionary Private Monopolisation Guidelines (as of 28 October 2009) provide that:
+The Exclusionary Private Monopolisation Guidelines provide that: